JackGreenaway/final_project/readme.md

 Therefore, I created an algorithm to go through the dataset and populate a dictionary containing a key.
 This key is then used to encode the dataset to numbers.
 We replace NaN's with 0's, and use the imblearn library to balance the dataset.

+The NaN's were replaced using a linear regression as I felt this is the most reproducible method for a research paper

 I wanted to note that I did attempt to use an undersampled dataset however, there just wasn't enough data for the neural network to converge to the global minima.
 In fact, it found it hard to progress at all.
 Therefore, I had to oversample the dataset.

 ### Balancing the Dataset
-The imblearn library enabled me to use Synthetic Minority Oversampling Technique to equally balance the dataset.
+The imblearn library enabled me to use Synthetic Minority Oversampling Technique (SMOTE) to equally balance the dataset.
 Interestingly, it uses K-nearest neighbor to populate the dataset with synthetic values.

 Balancing the dataset helps us to prevent the models from being biased towards the majority class.
 If the data wasn't balanced, the model wouldn't ever really learn how to deal with the minority class.
 This essentially means that the model doesn't generalise well when it encounters a minority case.

 ### Splits
 I took an unusual route to tuning my models.
 Due to the limited computing power, I split the dataset 50/50.
 50% of the dataset would be used to tune for hyperparameters - and only hyperparameters.
-I would then take these hyperparameters and run a K-fold cross-validation on the remaining 50% of the data to get an evaluation for the models performance
+I would then take these hyperparameters and run a K-fold cross-validation (K = 5) on the remaining 50% of the data to get an evaluation for the models performance

 In an ideal world, I would be able just to run a straight nested K-fold where, I retune hyperparameters for each fold.
 However, the breadth of this paper isn't large enough to enable me to do this.
 I could reduce the dataset in size however, I already saw with undersampling that a reduced sample size significantly impacted the performance of the model